What Is Male Breast Cancer?

-While rare, breast cancer occurs in approximately 2,600 men each year and approximately 500 men die from the disease each year.
-About 1 in 830 men will develop breast cancer in his lifetime, compared to 1 in 8 women who will develop breast cancer in her lifetime.
+While rare, breast cancer occurs in more than 2,600 men each year and approximately 500 men die from the disease each year.
+About 1 in 833 men will develop breast cancer in their lifetime, compared to 1 in 8 women who will develop breast cancer.

 What are the causes of breast cancer in men?

 While men who carry a mutation in the BRCA2 gene have in increased risk of developing breast cancer, most breast cancers in men are not caused by inherited factors.
 Exposure to radiation treatment to the chest, as well as conditions that increase levels of estrogen, such as obesity, are also factors that influence the risk of breast cancer in men.

 What are the symptoms of male breast cancer?

 According to the Mayo Clinic, signs and symptoms of male breast cancer can include:

 How is male breast cancer treated?